Emergency Dental Care

-Our dentist and our staff at Park Place Dental will try to accommodate any last minute appointment requests so that you, our patient, doesn’t have to live with oral pain.
-If you have a toothache or a major dental emergency, call (650) 627-8191 right away.
+Our dentist and our staff at Park Place Dental will try to accommodate any last-minute appointment requests so that you, our patient, doesn’t have to live with oral pain.
 We offer extended hours as needed and will do our best to get you treated immediately.

 Do I need emergency care?